Daily Events - 1960

 January 8

-On American Bandstand Dick Clark receives a Trans-Atlantic call from Elvis Presley on his 25th birthday.
+On American Bandstand, Dick Clark receives a trans-Atlantic telephone call from Elvis Presley on Elvis' 25th birthday.

 January 11